jamespeterschinner/sra_metadata_parser/README.md

 There by giving individuals a tool which can ensure they are using the most recent dataset.

-The metadata dumps (.tar.gz files) contain millions of directory's each with a set xml files that may include:
+The metadata dumps (.tar.gz files) contain millions of directory's each with a set of xml files that may include:

 - *.experiment.xml